Competition Chairman: Drake Vidrine

 KCHBA Staff Contact: Courtney Reyes

 What is KC MADE competition?
-The KC Manufacturing and Design Expo is a contest among students in construction and manufacturing programs at local trade/high schools (grades 9-12).
-Students who enter the contest will display their woodworking and/or metalwork projects during the Greater Kansas City Home Show, March 23-25, 2018.
+The KC Manufacturing and Design Expo is a contest among high school students in construction and manufacturing programs (grades 9-12).
+Students who enter the contest will display their woodworking and mixed wood/metalwork projects during the Greater Kansas City Home Show, March 23-25, 2018.
 Projects are not limited in scope and can range from a tiny house to a dining room table.
 A panel of judges will determine the award winners based on specific criteria outlined below.
 Winners will be announced during the Home Show.

 KC MADE Mission: As a non-profit organization focused on supporting the home-building industry, the Home Builders Association of Greater Kansas City (KCHBA) hosts the “KC MADE” competition at its Greater Kansas City Home Show in an effort to promote careers in the residential construction industry at a time when it is experiencing an unprecedented labor shortage.